Adidas emulates 'fast fashion' model to get back on trend

 "In the athletic industry, no-one is fast at what they are doing, so there is an opportunity to gain a competitive advantage by being faster at what we do," Glenn Bennett, head of global operations for Adidas, told Reuters in an interview.

-As running tights and sneakers move from track to catwalk, chains like H&M and Gap have launched their own sportswear lines, just as Adidas and Puma push into casual streetwear.
+As running tights and sneakers move from track to catwalk, chains like H&M and Gap (GPS.N) have launched their own sportswear lines, just as Adidas and Puma (PUMG.DE) push into casual streetwear.

-Adidas has been using teen label NEO, only five years old but targeting sales of 1 billion euros ($1 billion) in 2015, to test the new approach, both by delivering a stream of fresh styles and responding to demand by restocking top sellers.
+Adidas has been using teen label NEO, only five years old but targeting sales of 1 billion euros (£722.1 million) in 2015, to test the new approach, both by delivering a stream of fresh styles and responding to demand by restocking top sellers.

 MORE PROFITABLE